30 Aug 5 top tips for navigating the low FODMAP diet as a vegan

 A low FODMAP diet doesn’t work for everyone; it has been shown to be helpful in reducing symptoms of bloating and pain in many people, though for others it might not work.
 For example, it’s been shown to be more effective at improving overall symptoms in people who have diarrhoea-predominant IBS than those with constipation-predominant IBS.

-It’s restrictive nature also means that it is not be suitable for everyone.
-This includes people with a history of eating disorders or disordered eating and it is to be avoided during pregnancy – always discuss with your GP and ideally a dietitian before starting a diet like this.
+Its restrictive nature also means that it is not suitable for everyone.
+This includes people with a history of eating disorders or disordered eating and it is to be avoided during pregnancy – always discuss with your GP and ideally work with a FODMAP trained dietitian before starting the diet.

-It’s also expensive, difficult if you can’t cook, have limited access to cooking facilities or difficulty making your own food.
+It’s also expensive, difficult if you struggle with cooking, have limited access to cooking facilities or difficulty making your own food.
 This is why it’s maybe not so helpful that it’s touted by some health professionals as the only viable option to help manage IBS symptoms.

 If you have a diagnosis of IBS but following such a restrictive diet isn’t the best option for you – or doesn’t look likely to improve your symptoms, there are lots of alternatives – you can speak to your GP and ask to be referred to an NHS dietitian, work with a private dietitian or try out some of the self-help options listed on the NHS website.

 The Vegan Bit

 What does a vegan diet look like?
 A vegan diet involves avoiding all animal products, this includes meat, fish, dairy, honey and gelatine (found in lots of things!).
 By definition, vegans also avoid animal products like leather and wool …but obvs I’m just looking at the food bits here.

-As I mentioned earlier, FODMAPs are mostly plant-derived and so when you’re completing the elimination phase of the diet, you would generally be looking at cutting out a lot of vegan staples like lentils and chickpeas (yep, most shop-bought hummus is high-FODMAP in the amounts you’d usually eat, sorry!).
+As I mentioned earlier, FODMAPs are mostly plant-derived and so when you’re completing the elimination phase of the diet, you would generally be looking at cutting back on a lot of vegan staples like lentils and chickpeas (yep, most shop-bought hummus is high-FODMAP in the amounts you’d usually eat, sorry!).

 Definitely going to give it a go?
 Read on…